jeffijoe/awilix/README.md

 ### `container.dispose()`

-Returns a `Promise` that resolves when all disposers on the container and it's child-containers (scopes) have resolved.
-The disposers run **depth-first**, meaning sub-scopes get disposed before their parents. **Only cached values will be disposed, meaning they must have a `Lifetime` of `SCOPED` or `SINGLETON`**, else they are not cached.
+Returns a `Promise` that resolves when all disposers of cached resolutions have resolved. **Only cached values will be disposed, meaning they must have a `Lifetime` of `SCOPED` or `SINGLETON`**, or else they are not cached by the container and therefore can't be disposed by it.

 This also clears the container's cache.